tzapio/tzap/README.md

 # Tzap: Think it and it's there.
 A toolset for GPT templating, prompt as Code and simple CLI automations

+## What is Tzap?
+Tzap is a library that simplifies all things GPT and code.
+It provides both a CLI tool with pre-selected workflows and a toolkit to build, customize, and extend chatbot prompts in a streamlined and extensible manner.
+The library is designed to make it easy for developers to create reusable Tzap instances and combinations of Tzaps to quickly and effectively implement desired outcomes in their GPT-based applications.

 ### Quick install (NPM):
 ```bash
 npm install -g tzap